kenny-goh/kscript/readme.md

 ## Credits
 - Plugin is based on Suvodeep Pyne's idea at  https://github.com/suvodeep-pyne
 - The code for the interpreter is mostly based on Bob Nystrom's book, 'Crafting interpreters'.
-I added my own flavor on top of it.
+I added my own flavor on top of it such as having lambda functions, lists, map, quantors and so on.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)# kscript